Clean energy technologies

 https://arena.gov.au/blog/south-australia-goes-with-the-flow-battery/

 Did you know?
-The Swanbank combined cycle gas turbine is one of the most efficient, low-emission, flexible gas-fired power stations in the world.
+The Swanbank combined cycle gas turbine is one of the most efficient, lower-emission, flexible gas-fired power stations in the world?

 By using highly efficient combined-cycle technology, waste heat from the gas turbine is used to generate additional electricity via the steam turbine at no extra fuel cost.

-As Queensland grows its renewable generation and storage asset fleet to meet renewable energy targets, gas will continue to play an enabling role, to ensure Queenslanders have a sustainable, reliable and affordable clean energy supply even when there is no wind or sun.
+As Queensland grows its renewable generation and storage asset fleet to meet renewable energy targets, gas will continue to play an enabling role, to ensure Queenslanders have a sustainable, reliable and affordable low emission energy supply even when there is no wind or sun.

 Find out more about the role of gas: